JoaoLopesF/RemoteDebugger/README.md

   For simple software debugger, have memory optimizations:

 - No fixed arrays, is used C++ Vector to dynamic arrays

-  - Is used void* pointer to store values, when it is need.
-    Is more complicate, but it dramatically reduces use of memory, compared to store 17 variables for support 17 kinds of this.
+- Is used void* pointer to store values, when it is need. s more complicate, but it dramatically reduces use of memory, compared to store 17 variables for support 17 kinds of this.

   Note: due a extra overhead in processing simple software debugger,
         it starts disabled.
 You can enable when you need (dbg command)